gabeklein/expressive-mvc/README.md

 <br/>

 ### Extend to configure
-Custom models may be extended to set needed properties.
+Use class extension to set needed properties.
 Reusable logic is easy to implement, document and share.

 ```ts